 Business Education Abroad Guide

-CU Boulder Education Abroad offers over 400 programs in over 70 countries!
-You can go abroad for a semester, year, 2-12 weeks in the summer, or even winter break.
+CU Boulder Education Abroad offers over 400 programs in over 60 countries!
+You can go abroad for a semester, year, or 2-12 weeks in the summer.
 Going abroad is strongly encouraged by the Leeds School of Business.
-Use the following information as a general guideline to plan your time abroad, and connect with your academic advisor as well.
-Work with Education Abroad advisors to get more details on how to get started, discuss your program options, and next steps.
+This is a general guide to planning your time abroad, connect with your academic advisor to plan your individual academics.
+Talk with Education Abroad advisors to get started, discuss your program options, and next steps.

 Quick Facts